skip to content

 Widening participation

-SLCU wants to encourage and support students from diverse backgrounds to move into postgraduate training and careers in research.
-Our undergraduate summer research programme aims to bring talented students to Cambridge from all backgrounds by promoting diversity of attendance and inclusivity of participation of underrepresented groups.
-To ensure that we support a diverse range of students, we particularly welcome applications from students who come from underrepresented or disadvantaged groups.
+We want to encourage and support students from diverse backgrounds to move into postgraduate training and careers in research.
+Our undergraduate summer research projects aim to bring talented students to Cambridge from all backgrounds by promoting diversity of attendance and inclusivity of participation of groups that are underrepresented in science research.
+We particularly welcome applications from students who come from underrepresented or disadvantaged groups.

 The University of Cambridge is committed to equality of opportunity.